 Looking for fun wedding transportation ideas for your big day?
 The logistics of getting to and from your wedding venue (and in some cases, a separate reception site, as well) are something everyone will have to figure out.
 It might be easiest to assume everyone will just drive themselves, but in many situations, that may not be the best (or safest) plan.
 Which is why it's a very smart and thoughtful idea to make room in your wedding budget for transportation for yourself and your guests.
 Depending on your preferences and budget, there are many different options to consider.

 Get inspired with these wedding transportation ideas for the newlyweds, as well as our top tips for getting your guests around.

-Timeless and elegant, a limousine is the traditional choice of wedding transportation.
-Make it a stretch limousine if you want your bridal party to jump in with you!
+Timeless and elegant, a limousine is the traditional choice for wedding transportation.
+Make it a stretch limousine if you want your bridal party to jump in with you.